Mexico–United States border: Humanitarian assistance along the border

 A volunteer from the Humane Border group is refilling water stations located on the desert of the U.S.-Mexico border.

 Humanitarian groups such as Humane Borders, No More Deaths, and Samaritans provide water to reduce deaths of immigrants who are journeying through the Arizona desert.
 A policy passed in 2010 by the U.S. Fish and Wildlife federal agency allows water drums to be placed on roads of disturbed areas.

 No More Deaths (No Más Muertes) is a non-governmental organization (NGO) headquartered in Tucson that is designed to assist in ending the death and suffering of immigrants along the U.S.-Mexico border by upholding fundamental human rights.
-Elemental services of No More Deaths are to provide humanitarian assistance, giving food and first aid treatment, witness and respond to human rights abuses, encourage humane immigration policy, and make phone calls to relatives of immigrants.
+Elemental services of No More Deaths are to provide humanitarian assistance, give food and first aid treatment, witness and respond to human rights abuses, encourage humane immigration policy, and make phone calls to relatives of immigrants.
 Since its founding in 2004, No More Deaths has assisted thousands of migrant border crossers; however the Border Patrol and other public land agencies near the U.S.–Mexico border have challenged the efforts of various humanitarian groups, by following immigrants to a medical volunteer camp and raiding it.
 Humanitarian groups along the border have been tested by Border Patrol and other agencies, however the authority of the Trump administration has introduced a new tier of restriction through surveillance, harassment, and intimidation to border relief efforts.